11 Best Free AI Tools for Small Business Owners (2026 Guide)

 3. Need customer support?
 Tidio on a free plan; upgrade when conversations grow.

-5. Want to automate?
+4. Want to automate?
 Build 1 Zap in Zapier to save yourself a repetitive task each week.

-💡 Final Thoughts — (A note from the heart)
+💡 Final Thoughts — A simple note

 ❓ FAQs